allenai/s2orc/README.md

 ## Download instructions

-Please request access to S2ORC through this short [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeL34E6MsZHhkx-JnuMiugiFLPlqE0G1n-2v2IavDhhBjUWgw/viewform?usp=sf_link) and we'll send you URLs to download the dataset. **It may take us up to a week to get back to you.** If it has been longer than one week since you have completed the form and you have not heard from us, please complete the form again or send us an email -- your request may have slipped through the cracks.
+Please request access to S2ORC through the [Semantic Scholar Public API](https://www.semanticscholar.org/product/api).
+It is available under "Bulk Dataset."

 Please note that S2ORC is *only* available for non-commercial use.
 Please make sure to see the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) for the terms of usage.

 #### Valid release versions

-* `20200705v1` (latest)
+* Up-to-date release via Semantic Scholar Public API
+* `20200705v1` (no longer providing access, but can help if needed)
-* `20190928` (no longer providing access, but still can help if needed)
+* `20190928` (no longer providing access, but can help if needed)

-#### Release directory structure
+#### Release directory structure (applies to old static releases only -- no longer supported)

 As of the latest release, the full corpus consists of `metadata/` and `pdf_parses/` splits, each containing 100 gzipped files.
 The directory structure for each release is: